jiritobolka/jiritobolka.github.io/_posts/2014-08-14-using-dc-js-with-gooddata.md

 Talking about visualization frameworks and libraries the [dc.js](http://dc-js.github.io/dc.js/) together with [Crossfilter](https://github.com/square/crossfilter/wiki/API-Reference) is great combo on the top of D3.js framework.
 There is a solid amount of examples around the internet so that you can start playing around immediately.

-We took the example from the dc.js homepage which looks pretty cool and is [greatly and fully described](http://dc-js.github.io/dc.js/docs/stock.html).
-Anyway, the original example is based on static CSV file.
+I took the example from the dc.js homepage which looks pretty cool and is [greatly and fully described](http://dc-js.github.io/dc.js/docs/stock.html) and try to bring it to the next level.
+What I did?
+The original example is based on static CSV file.
 What is really cool?
 You can quite easily connect it to the GoodData Platform, get the data from your Project and use the visualization embedded to your dashboard.
 This is what we called **Visualization Extensibility**.

+The potential is huge!
+If you miss some visualization, just build it and embed it directly to the GoodData Project!

 <img src="/images/posts/dc-js-example.png" alt="Dynamic Visualizations" />